thundering-silence/alfred/README.md

 ## Accomplishments we are proud of

+I am happy to ave built a system with identical functionality to Chainlink's Any API service as well as managed to create standardized libraries to interact with various protocols.

 ## What we learned

+I understood the importance of standards as it is truly annoying when forks make small changes to the codebase that affect builders that would like to build on top of them.

 ## What's next for Alfred

-- Integrate additional protocols by writing new delegates
+- Integrate additional protocols by finishing up & writing new delegates (0vix, Comp, etc)
+- move towards a proxy model rather than deploying a whole new contract for every Vault